GLOBAL MARKETS-Stocks buckle, dollar slips as investors mull Fed action | Business

 GLOBAL MARKETS-Stocks buckle, dollar slips as investors mull Fed action

-Global equity markets slid and the dollar eased on Thursday after the Federal Reserve reminded investors of an economy whose poor health was reinforced by data showing persistently high claims for U.S. unemployment benefits.
+Global equity markets slid and the dollar eased on Thursday after a report showing persistently high claims for U.S. unemployment benefits reinforced the Federal Reserve's assessment of a still difficult economic outlook.

 Fed Chair Jerome Powell on Wednesday made clear the U.S. labor market has a long way to go to meet the central bank's maximum employment goal and that its tools to achieve that were limited - dashing hopes of further stimulus.
 The safe-haven yen hit a seven-week high against the dollar and a 1-1/2-month peak versus the euro as euro zone government bond yields dipped after the Bank of England said it was looking at possibly cutting interest rates to below zero.

-Banks reeled from the prospect of near-zero interest rates for a prolonged period, with the European banking index falling 1.6% while the S&P 500 financials index slipped 1.27%.
+Banks reeled from the prospect of near-zero interest rates for a prolonged period, with the European banking index falling 1.6% and the S&P 500 financials index 1.0%.
 Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan lost 1% after five straight days of gains while the Nikkei in Japan and KOPSI in South Korea shed 0.6%. and 1.2%, respectively.

-The stronger dollar inflicted some damage in emerging markets too.
-Turkey's battered lira hit its latest record low , Argentina announced new capital controls just weeks after its ninth debt restructuring, and there was a third straight day of falls for eastern European currencies.
-The dollar index fell 0.243%, with the euro up 0.22% to $1.184.
+An earlier stronger dollar inflicted damage in emerging markets.
+Turkey's battered lira hit its latest record low , Argentina announced new capital controls just weeks after its ninth debt restructuring and there was a third straight day of declining eastern European currencies.
+The dollar index fell 0.317%, with the euro up 0.27% to $1.1846.

 ALSO READ